animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 Important
 </div></td>
 <td class="content">Replicas cannot use <code>local destroy</code>
 eviction since that would invalidate them.
-See the {data-store-name}
-docs for more information.</td>
+See the GemFire docs for more information.</td>
 </tr>
 </tbody>